Village of Euclid v. Ambler Realty Co.: Facts

-Ambler Realty owned 68 acres of land in the village of Euclid, Ohio, a suburb of Cleveland.
-The village, in an attempt to prevent industrial Cleveland from growing into and subsuming Euclid and prevent the growth of industry which might change the character of the village, developed a zoning ordinance based upon six classes of use, three classes of height and four classes of area.
-The property in question was divided into three use classes, as well as various height and area classes, thereby hindering Ambler Realty from developing the land for industry.
-Ambler Realty sued the village, arguing that the zoning ordinance had substantially reduced the value of the land by limiting its use, amounting to a deprivation of Ambler's liberty and property without due process.
+Ambler Realty owned 68 acres of land in the village of Euclid, Ohio, a suburb of the industrial city of Cleveland.
+In an attempt to prevent Cleveland from subsuming the village and the growth of industry which might change its character, Euclid developed a zoning ordinance based upon six classes of use, three classes of height and four classes of area.
+The property in question was divided into three classes of use, as well as various height and area classes, thereby hindering Ambler Realty from developing the land for industry.
+Ambler Realty sued the village of Euclid, arguing that the zoning ordinance had substantially reduced the value of the land by limiting its use, amounting to a deprivation of Ambler's liberty and property without due process.

 Judgment

-Lower court
+District Court

-In the lower court, the village moved to dismiss the complaint entirely, arguing that Ambler Realty had no right to sue in the first place without taking the issue before the Euclid Zoning Board, as required by the zoning ordinance.
-Euclid was basing this argument on a legal doctrine which has come to be known as the exhaustion of administrative remedies.
-The court denied this motion.
-Finding that the zoning ordinance did in fact constitute a taking by Euclid of Ambler's property, the court stated that the ordinance was unconstitutional.
+When initially heard by the US District Court for the Northern District of Ohio, Euclid moved to dismiss the complaint entirely, arguing that Ambler Realty had no right to sue in the first place without taking the issue before the Euclid Zoning Board, as required by the zoning ordinance.
+Euclid based their argument on a legal doctrine which has come to be known as the exhaustion of administrative remedies.
+The District Court denied this motion, finding that the zoning ordinance did in fact constitute an act of taking by Euclid of Ambler Realty's property, and that the ordinance was unconstitutional.
 The ordinance defined the use and size of buildings permissible in each district.
 Ambler Realty's land spanned multiple districts, and the company was therefore significantly restricted in the types of buildings it could construct on the land.
-Thus there was no reason for the company to abide by the ordinance's requirement.
+Thus, there was no reason for the company to abide by the ordinance's requirement.
 Euclid's motion was denied and the lower court decided in favor of Ambler Realty.
 Prominent lawyer Newton D. Baker argued the case for Ambler Realty and James Metzenbaum represented Euclid.